Having issues deploy tracking in your app? Check the deploy troubleshooting doc.

 Resolve all errors on a deploy

-Triggering a deploy in your Airbrake project resolves all errors in the
+When enabled, triggering a deploy in your Airbrake project resolves all errors

 Deploys show on your project’s error graphs